 WILL I MEET OTHER TEACHERS?

 Yes.
 Feel free to chit-chat around the Ferguson Center or in between presentations when you are observing a competition.
-At lunch, you are required to attend a Sponsor (Teacher) Meeting.
+At lunch, you are required to attend a Sponsor (Teacher) Meeting, where you will meet all the other teachers.
 You will be provided with money for lunch, so just grab what you would like and meet up with the other teachers in the designated area.
 Make sure that your students know that they are on their own for lunch.

 WHAT HAPPENS AT THE OPENING ASSEMBLY?